 Of the 11,000+ attorneys in Louisiana, how many have won an SEC Championship and reached the College World Series two years in a row?
 Likely, not many.
 Jordan’s impeccable work ethic has fueled his success both on and off the field.
 Jordan excelled in law school, receiving the award for the highest grade in several classes, while also serving key roles in the Student Bar Association.
 When he became an attorney in 2008, his attention to detail and results for his clients secured him an AV® Preeminent™ Peer Review Rating from Martindale-Hubbell.
-He has represented clients throughout the State in various matters, including personal injury defense, premises liability claims, insurance disputes, collections, and interdiction and injunction proceedings.
-Jordan is also active with the Baton Rouge Bar Association, recently serving as Chair for the Young Lawyers Section and currently serving as a Director-at-Large.
+He has represented clients throughout the State in various matters, including personal injury defense, premises liability claims, insurance disputes, collections, medical malpractice claims, and interdiction and injunction proceedings.
+Jordan is also active with the Baton Rouge Bar Association, formerly serving as Chair for the Young Lawyers Section and currently serving his fourth term as a Director-at-Large.

 Paul M. Hebert School of Law, Louisiana State University